THE EVOLUTIONISTS HAVE A BRIDGE TO SELL YOU

 So by adding a slab they remove the need for the middle brick, but once the middle brick is removed the slab becomes necessary and the bridge is irreducibly complex.

-They say, “It’s that simple.
+“It’s that simple.
 After these two steps, removing the part will kill the function, yet the system was produced directly and gradually from a simpler, functional precursor.”

 They think they have debunked irreducible complexity with this simple two step process, but as we shall see, this is nothing more than sleight of hand.
 Keep your eye on the necessary components.